 Our world was created for harmony and peace.
-Yet shootings, injustice, bullying, terrorism, war erupt all around us.
+Yet shootings, injustice, bullying, terrorism, war erupt all around us, with costly results*.
 My heart breaks.
 When we share power, it leads to peace and prosperity.*

 Thankfully I have “only” experienced shootings, terrorism, and war via the media.
 Unfortunately, like many of you, I cannot say the same for bullying and injustice.

 “I am not assigning you the type of clients promised because you did not close out the virtual meeting room.”
 My boss, threatened by my higher credential and professional status, seemed to delight in pointing out my shortcomings (“putting me in my place”) including any tiny detail missed and thwarting my career goals.
 She called for yet another meeting where she could do the same.